Experimental Space Plasma

 Scientists in the Magnetosphere-Ionosphere Research Laboratory focus on the development of instrumentation for ground-based, rocket-based, and satellite observations of space physics phenomena and analysis of the resulting observations.

-Ionosphere-Thermosphere Coupling
+Ionosphere-thermosphere Coupling

 The Space Science Center conducts a robust research program into the science of the ionosphere-thermosphere (and mesosphere) system within the larger geospace system.
 The IT (or ITM) system occupies the lower reaches of geospace, spanning altitudes of about 80 km to 1000 km.
 In this region, comingled gases in the neutral and plasma states are tightly coupled by various physical and chemical processes.
 In fact, the origin of the plasma component is the neutral gas component, primarily through the ionizing action of solar radiation.
 As a highly structured and variable medium, the processes that dominate in a given location vary greatly, as phenomena originating in other elements of geospace and the lower atmosphere impact the system.
 The Center’s research program into this science seeks to advance understanding of how the system behaves, with a focus on the impacts of coupling between its charged and neutral constituents.